oddbird/oddleventy/content/blog/elsewhere/sass-package-importer-draft.md

   Sass source files with their NPM packages.
-  Now, Sass is requesting feedback on a simpler way to import those libraries into your Sass styles with `@use "pkg:bootstrap"`.
+  Now, Sass is requesting feedback on a simpler way to import those libraries into your Sass styles with e.g. `@use "pkg:bootstrap"`.

 ---

-Many UI libraries provide Sass source code alongside the Javascript in a Node.js package, so that authors can easily customize the theme.
+Many UI libraries provide Sass source code alongside JavaScript in a Node.js package, so that users can customize package styles or themes.
-There hasn't been an easy way to specify that a file is in an installed package, so build tools have provided a variety of ways to specify an import is a package and where packages might be found.
+There hasn't been an easy way to specify that a file to be imported is from an installed package, so build tools have provided a variety of ways to import from a package and define where packages are installed.

-This has meant that switching build tools might come with unexpected gotchas, or that many more potential paths need to be checked to see if a file exists at that location.
+This has meant that switching build tools might result in unexpected gotchas, or that many more potential paths need to be checked to see if a file exists at that location.

-The Node Package Importer will allow users to specify that an import is in a Node.js package installed alongside their source code with a `pkg:` URL.
+The Node Package Importer will allow users to specify with a `pkg:` URL that an import is in a Node.js package installed alongside their source code.

 ```sass
 @use "pkg:vuetify";
 ```

-When a Node Package Importer is added to the importers for a compilation, this directs Sass to find a Node.js Module called `vuetify`, and import the default Sass file defined by the `vuetify` package.
+When a Node Package Importer is added to the importers for a compilation, this directs Sass to find a Node.js module called `vuetify`, and import the default Sass file defined by the `vuetify` package.

 I'm excited by what this provides library authors –